Executive Protection Services: Remove Leaked Employee Data

 5. Holistic OPSEC (Operational Security)

 Advanced programs go further by addressing broader operational security concerns.
+Attackers in 2026 are increasingly targeting spouses and children to gain leverage over executives or to craft "perfect" lures.
 This includes:

 • Social Media Hardening: Analyzing public activity to prevent "over-sharing" of routines.